riethmayer/lexware-to-tva/README.md

 # Conversion tool for xml data

-This tool converts xml data from the Laxware online shop Faktura to a consumable xml-format for the logistics company TVA.
+This tool converts xml data from Lexware Faktura to a consumable xml-format for the logistics company TVA.

 Faktura has an export tool, that generates one file with all transactions.